tourze/workerman-connection-pipe/README.md

 3. **High Memory Usage**: Check if connections are properly closed and NAT mappings are periodically cleaned up.

 4. **Unstable UDP Communication**: UDP does not have connection state, ensure proper handling of packet loss and out-of-order situations.

+## Contributing

+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for details on what has changed in each version.

 ## License